The Issue - Proposed Changes

 Results of the City’s first online survey that was held in August 2025 have resulted in information sheets posted on the City’s website in October 2025.

-The Friends of Queen's Park met on December 3, 2025 to review the inventory of amenities, review the latest design proposal and discuss next steps.
+The Friends of Queen's Park North met on December 3, 2025 to review the inventory of amenities, review the latest design proposal and discuss next steps.

 The deadline to complete a second survey on the vision, guiding principles and design ideas, plus to provide feedback for Phase 2B of the engagement process for the City of Toronto closed in mid December 2025.

-The Friends of Queen's Park held an inaugural meeting Thursday July 3, 2025 and hosted a walk of Queen's Park North on Thursday July 17, 2025.
+The Friends of Queen's Park North held an inaugural meeting Thursday July 3, 2025 and hosted a walk of Queen's Park North on Thursday July 17, 2025.

 The City held the first in person and virtual Community Workshop on Monday July 28, 2025 from 6:30 to 8:30 pm at the Central YMCA, 20 Grosvenor Street.
 They also hosted pop-ups in the Queen's Park North in a blue tent at the King Edward statue on Saturday July 19, 2025, Wednesday July 23, 2025 and Wednesday July 30, 2025.
 A second in person Community Consultation was held on Tuesday October 4, 2025.
 A third in person Community Consultation was hosted on Tuesday November 4, 2025 at the Central YMCA.
 Pops up were hosted on Saturday November 15, 2025 at Queen's Park North and Museum subway, Tuesday November 18, 2025 in Hart House and Wednesday November 19, 2025 in Queen's Park North.